Chicago

 Hotels and motels can become hotspots for various forms of human trafficking, exploiting individuals under the guise of anonymity and convenience.

-Efforts to protect those at risk and identify signs of human trafficking activities are crucial in disrupting these cycles of violence and exploitation.
+Efforts to protect those at risk and identify signs of human trafficking operations are crucial in disrupting these cycles of violence and exploitation.

 The most common type of human trafficking found in these settings is sex trafficking, which tragically alters the lives of countless women and children annually through coercion and false promises.